cryptoecc/ETH-ECC/tutorial.md

 "Locked"
 ```

-Yes...
-It is locked...
+Yes It is locked.
 So we have to unlock it to send ether from Alice to Bob

 ```
 > web3.personal.unlockAccount("0xb8c941069cc2b71b1a00db15e6e00a200d387039")